enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/projectile.md

 <|glyph@trickster:templates|trick-id=trickster:summon_arrow,title=Ballista Ploy|>

-vector, [stack] -> entity
+vector, [slot] -> entity

 ---

 Summons an arrow at the given position, returning it.
-Requires an arrow, from either the given stack or the caster's inventory.
+Requires an arrow, from either the given slot or the caster's inventory.